ximion/appstream-generator/README.md

 ## Hacking

 Pull-requests and patches are very welcome!
-If you are new to D, it is highly recommended to take a few minutes to look at the D tour to get a feeling of what the language can do: https://tour.dlang.org/
+Using C++23 features is encouraged, if sensible.
+Make sure your code compiles in maintainer mode, and format your changes to adhere to the project's coding style.
+To help with the latter we provide the `autoformat.py` helper script to format code via *clang-format*.